GSA/CFO.gov/_members/easton-mark.md

              Bachelor of Science degree in economics from Miami University (Ohio) and a Master of Business Administration degree from the University of Michigan.
-He has completed the Executive Development Program at the Northwestern University Kellogg Graduate School of Business and is a graduate of the National Defense University’s Industrial College of the Armed Forces.
+He has completed the Executive Development Program at the Northwestern University Kellogg Graduate School of Business and is a graduate of the National Defense University's Industrial College of the Armed Forces.
 He is a Certified Defense Financial Manager with Acquisition Specialty and has also earned the Defense Financial Management Certification.
 He is the recipient of various personal awards, including the Presidential Rank Award (Distinguished and Meritorious), the DoD Medal